Find Height of a Binary Tree

 Solution steps

-2. Now we run a while loop till the Q becomes empty.
-In other words, this loop will explore every level.
-At each iteration of this loop:
+3. Now we run a while loop till the Q becomes empty.
+At each iteration of this loop will explore one level of the binary tree.

-• We increase levelCount by 1 and store the count of the number of nodes at the current level in a variable nodeCount (equal to the current size of the queue).
+• We increase levelCount by 1 and store the count of nodes at the current level in a variable nodeCount (equal to the current size of the queue).

 levelCount = levelCount + 1